 Pizza, spaghetti, and squash?
 Sounds unlikely, but wait for the explosion of flavor when you try this surprisingly easy pizza stuffed spaghetti squash!

-Even though it’s only 8 AM, when I see this photo of pizza stuffed spaghetti squash, remembering how tasty it was, I’m immediately craving it.
-You guys are going to love this easy to make recipe!
+Whenever I see this photo of pizza stuffed spaghetti squash, remembering how tasty it is, I’m immediately craving it.
+You guys are going to love this easy-to-make recipe!

 And it’s so good for you: baked squash, spinach and cheese, and saucy red tomato goodness, topped with more veggies (mushrooms, onions, peppers).
 Think of all those antioxidants, beta carotene, and fiber waiting to energize you!

-Isn’t this a busy time of year?
-I always think there will be kind of a lull between summer and Thanksgiving but in reality, September and October are super busy months.
-With lots of back to school activities, sporting events, and Halloween, it just seems like the time flies.
+If you have a busy family with lots of school activities, sporting events, and whatever, it just seems like the time flies.
 Isn’t it difficult to squeeze in time to prepare healthy meals for your family?
 I know it is for me!

 Well, good news!
-This pizza stuffed spaghetti squash has all the elements needed for a family friendly meal.
-Most kids like pizza and spaghetti, right?
-Even my picky eaters will always eat these two favorites.
+This pizza stuffed spaghetti squash has all the elements needed for a family-friendly meal.
+Most kids like pizza and/or pasta, right?
+Even my picky eaters will always eat these favorites.
 They love pizza quesadillas, homemade pizza hot pockets, and pizza mac and cheese muffins.

 But pasta and pizza crust aren’t always the most healthy thing to serve.
 Although they’re fine once in a while, why not try something a little more nutritious, like this spaghetti squash?